 - The global economy is shifting

 - Technology is accelerating progress but causing discontinuities

 - Ideas and identities are driving a wave of exclusion

 - Climate change, environment, and health issues will demand attention.

 The authors predict that these trends will converge at an unprecedented pace, to make governing and cooperation harder and to change the nature of power—fundamentally altering the global landscape.

-The second part of the publication explores the rising tensions across all regions and types of governments, both within and between countries.
+The second part of the publication explores rising tensions across all regions and types of governments, both within and between countries.
 Within countries, tensions are rising because citizens are raising basic questions about what they can expect from their governments in a constantly changing world.
-The authors suggest that these internal tensions are then heightening the tensions between countries – increasing the risk of interstate conflict during the next five years.
+The authors suggest that these internal tensions are then heightening tensions between countries – increasing the risk of interstate conflict during the next five years.

 The third part of the publication uses three different scenarios to think about the future: islands (national level), orbits (regional level) and communities (transnational level).